Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 From Year 2 onwards, you should use your organisation’s current pay rates.
 We’ll provide a separate inflation allowance for salary inflation costs.

-Read about the responsibilities of grantholders and host organisations for people working on a Wellcome grant.
+Read about the responsibilities of grantholders and organisations we fund.

 If you have named people on your grant whose salaries will be funded by Wellcome, you can ask for visa or work permit costs to help them take up their posts at the host organisation.
 You can also ask for: